Telefonica-Scientific-Research/FedEloquence/README.md

 Ensure you have:
 - Activated your virtual environment
 - Configured the `ds_config` file with appropriate training parameters for your hardware (gradient_accumulation_steps, train_micro_batch_size_per_gpu and train_batch_size)
-- Downloaded datasets for the experiments and saved them in /data directory.
+- Downloaded the needed datasets for the experiments and saved them in /data directory:

     You can run the following commands in /FedEloquence to download the multilingual FL dataset and the monolingual datasets.